Barry K. Worthington is the Executive Director of the United States Energy Association (USEA), the U.S Member Committee of the World Energy Council.

 This fall, Worthington spoke to the International Oil Shale Symposium in Tallin, Estonia about the opportunities and challenges to oil shale drilling.

-Barry K. Worthington serves as the Executive Director of the United States Energy Association (USEA) where he directs the Association’s domestic and international activities.
-He has served in this capacity since September 1988.
-Previously, he served as a Vice President of the Thomas Alva Edison Foundation and prior to that served in several capacities with Houston Lighting & Power Company, now known as Center Point.
+Mr. Worthington has served as Executive Director of USEA since September 1988.
+Before that, he was Vice President of the Thomas Alva Edison Foundation; prior to that he served in several capacities with Houston Lighting & Power, now known as CenterPoint Energy.